First things first, do you really need cleaning tools like Mackeeper?

 There are a bunch of tools to select from the left sidebar.
 Let’s try them one by one.

-My Macbook Air has 4 GB of RAM, and I do give it a run for its money with all the apps I have open at the same time.
-I managed to free up some memory using the Memory Cleaner tool as can be seen in the screenshots below.
+My Macbook Air has 4 GB of RAM, and I do give it a run for its money with all the apps I have open simultaneously.
+I managed to free up almost 25% RAM using the Memory Cleaner tool as can be seen in the screenshots below.

+One of the most useful features of Mackeeper is the Duplicates Finder.
 If you download a lot of stuff from the internet and move it around a lot, chances are you might have a few duplicate files sitting on your hard drive.
-It doesn’t make much difference if the files are of small size (like in my case) but de-duping can free up some storage if the dupe files are bigger in size e.g. video files, ISOs, etc.
+It doesn’t make much difference if the files are of small size (like in my case) but de-duping can free up some storage if the duplicate files are bigger in size e.g. video files, ISOs, etc.

 I didn’t uninstall any application from my Mac using it, but it is a pretty simple tool that will remove the leftover files when you choose to uninstall an application through it.